Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Experiments

-To assess generalization across tasks, Table~\ref{tab:mean_rank} reports the mean rank of diffusion models across all datasets except XSum, which is excluded due to limited overlap in evaluated methods.
-Rankings are computed based on the average of BERTScore and BLEU metrics. \textsc{Smoothie} achieves the best mean rank, while requiring $2$ to $10 \times$ fewer denoising steps than other methods.
-Notably, \textsc{Smoothie} outperforms variants that rely on alternative latent space formulations.
-These results highlight the importance of modeling both the discrete nature of text and the semantic relationships between tokens when designing diffusion processes.
+We now present a quantitative comparison of \textsc{Smoothie} against a range of generative models.
+Wherever possible, we adopt reported results from prior works \citep{ld4lg, ar-diffusion, tess, cosmos}.
+When certain metric values are unavailable, we reproduce the corresponding methods using the original implementations.
+For consistency, we re-implement and train the embedding- and simplex-based diffusion baselines within our framework.

+We show the results on XSum and Quasar-T dataset in Table~\ref{tab:xsum_quasar}, and on ROCStories, QQP, and ParaDetox in Table~\ref{tab:rocstories_qqp_paradetos}.
+In Appendix \ref{sec:openwebtext}, we also evaluate \textsc{Smoothie} of OpenWebText \citep{openwebtext}.
+Overall, \textsc{Smoothie} consistently outperforms other text diffusion approaches, as well as diffusion methods based on embedding- and simplex-based latent spaces achieving quality comparable to that of autoregressive models.

+Notably, embedding-based diffusion performs better than simplex-based diffusion on all datasets except Quasar-T. This difference can be attributed to the fact that simplex-based diffusion does not incorporate semantic information into the noising process, making it inherently more chaotic.
+Nevertheless, when combined with our proposed architecture, simplex-based diffusion surpasses the TESS approach, which employs the same diffusion process and a training pipeline, differing only in the architecture design.
+This highlights that selecting an appropriate model architecture is as critical as choosing the diffusion space.

+The most pronounced improvement in generation quality is observed on the ROCStories dataset.
+By tuning the $\tilde{\delta}$ parameter (Section~\ref{sec:delta}), \textsc{Smoothie} effectively balances diversity and coherence, achieving the highest MAUVE score and nearly matching the quality of GPT-2.

-\subsection{Amount of denoising steps}
+\subsection{Amount of Denoising Steps}

-Table~\ref{tab:lengths} presents the relationship between the number of denoising steps and the generation quality of \textsc{Smoothie} in terms of BERTScore.
-We observe that for Quasar-T and QQP, the quality remains largely stable regardless of the number of steps.
-In contrast, for XSum and Newsela-Auto, performance continues to improve as the number of steps increases.
-This aligns with the observation made in the TESS paper~\cite{tess}, which suggests that the optimal number of denoising steps correlates with the complexity of the task.
+Table~\ref{tab:lengths} presents the relationship between the number of denoising steps and the generation quality of \textsc{Smoothie} in terms of J-Score for ParaDetox and BERTScore for other datasets.
+We observe that for all datasets except ParaDetox, the quality does not change much regardless of the number of steps.
+Nevertheless, for XSum the performance improves as the number of steps increases until we reach 200 steps, after which the quality drops.
+This can be explained by the impact of self-conditioning, which lead to a mismatch between train and generation trajectory for larger amount of steps \cite{tencdm}.
+Overall, the results align with the observation made in the TESS paper~\citep{tess}, which suggests that the optimal number of denoising steps correlates with the complexity of the task.